techgrounds/techgrounds-shamimkhaliq71/01_Azure/2_Cost Management + Billing.md

 Study:

-1. he Azure principles for cost management:
+1. The Azure principles for cost management:

 - Planning: Proactively plan your resource usage to optimize costs.
 - Visibility: Gain visibility into your spending through Azure's cost management tools.